berlinplan/berlinplan.github.io/readme.md

 #### Paypal: theberlinplan@gmail.com

-*for other payment methods contact by Email:*
+*alternative payment methods via email.* theberlinplan@gmail.com

-**Calculating Compensation:** Taking into account 8 hours of approach work per day (with 10 minutes per person) and a total of 48 people approached, if one person pays per day, the minimum wage of €12.5 per hour would require €100 for each book.
-However, considering the affordability of the majority of society, a more suitable price for the effort would be 10€-20€
+**Calculating Compensation:** With 8 hours of daily work, if 1 out of 48 approached individuals pays, with each interaction lasting 10 minutes, it would require €100 per book based on the minimum wage of €12.5 per hour.
+However, a more suitable price range for affordability is €10-€20.